 Wood treated with waterborne preservatives (such as that subjected to exterior conditions) remains in high demand in the industry.
 Although a popular and serviceable material, waste from treated wood is toxic and necessitates added precautions for its disposal.
 To reduce hazardous wastes, modified wood treatment processes provide viable alternatives for specific wood uses.
 Modified wood material processes, as described in this article, are non-toxic, and can provide an eco-friendlier alternative to more traditional preservative treatments.
 It is through the modification processes, which work on a microscopic level, that the durability of these materials (resistance to rot and insects) and dimensional stability is enhanced.

-Join WJE architect Timothy Crowe for a discussion on modified wood, the effects of commonly used preservatives, and the strengths and limitations of these conventional
+In this article, architect Timothy Crowe discusses modified wood, the effects of commonly used preservatives, and the strengths and limitations of these conventional treatment processes.

 Timothy M. Crowe, Associate PrincipalWJE Northbrook MORE >People | Timothy M. Crowe, Associate Principal